MissDinosaur/bizclone/README.md

 ### 1. Configure Environment Varaibles
 Before running BizClone, configure these environment variables:

-Copy .env.example and rename as .env file in project root and then edit .env accordingly.
+Copy .env.example and rename it as .env file in project root and then edit .env accordingly.

 **Example:**
 `DATABASE_URL` - PostgreSQL connection string